gatsbyjs/gatsby/docs/blog/2018-2-7-jam-out-your-blog/index.md

 [x] Speed - this includes development, website performance, and deployment

-[x] Development Experience - I want to use React and Webpack
+[x] Development Experience - I want to use React and webpack

 [x] Maintainability - ease with which anyone can create, update and delete posts